dingguanglei/jdit/docs/source/Build your own trainer.rst

     >>> opt.lr
     1

-It contains two main optimizer RMSprop and Adam.
+It contains two main optimizer ``RMSprop`` and ``Adam``.
 You can pass a certain name to use it with its own parameters.

 .. note::

     As for spectrum normalization, the optimizer will filter out the differentiable weights.
-    So, you don't need write something like this.
-    ``filter(lambda p: p.requires_grad, params)``
+    So, you don't need write something like this ``filter(lambda p: p.requires_grad, params)``
     Merely pass the ``model.parameters()``
     is enough.